 - Adventure Time: In his backstory, Finn was raised by a family of talking dogs after the parents found him as a baby.
 Though he loves his adoptive parents, Margaret and Joshua, he also angsts over not knowing where he came from or who his birth parents are, all the more punctuated by the fact that he's never met another human being.
 When he does eventually meet his biological father, he is disappointed to find that Martin does not actually care about him.
 He does eventually meet his biological mother as well.

 - One episode of Camp Candy has Vanessa receive a letter from her parents.
 It gets damaged before she can read it and it seems to reveal she was adopted.
 She spends the rest of the episode angsting over it and even runs away.
 Nurse Molly doesn't see the problem with being adopted since it means her parents specifically chose her.
 (But now Iggy angsts over his parents being stuck with him.)
 After Vanessa sees the light, it turns out she's not adopted, but her family's new puppy was.

 - Rocko's Modern Life: In "Who's For Dinner?", when Rocko meets Heffer's family (who are all wolves), he lets it slip that he didn't know that Heffer (a steer) was adopted, causing Heffer to go through this.
-For bonus points, the Wolf family originally planned to eat Heffer (according to Peter, George even used to call him "Steak"), but grew to love him and adopted him, passing off the cuts of beef on his body as a birthmark.
+For bonus points, the Wolfe family originally planned to eat Heffer (according to Peter, George even used to call him "Steak"), but grew to love him and adopted him, passing off the cuts of beef on his body as a birthmark.
 Heffer eventually comes to accept the Wolfes as his real family when he meets the spirit of his real (living) father, who reveals that he disowned him for being ugly, as he did with Heffer's real brothers and sisters.